-- Each Friday, my Banker hands out the salary to each student based on his or her weekly pay.
+- Each Friday, my banker issues the earnings to each student based on his or her weekly pay.

 - Students then have the opportunity to make a purchase, a coupon for a reward of some type or a treasure box pick, with their earnings or save them for later.

-- After nine-weeks, I offer students another opportunity to apply for a nine-week job.
-(As much as possible, I try to ensure each students get a nine-week job at least once during the school year.)
+- After nine weeks, I offer students another opportunity to apply for a nine-week job.
+(As much as possible, I try to ensure each student gets a nine-week job at least once during the school year.)

-The picture above illustrates an example of the job postings on my job board.
+The picture above illustrates an example of the classroom economy jobs posting on my job board.
 I place student pictures or a name tag next to the job responsibilities on each posting to identify the current job holder.
 For the weekly jobs, I post weekly job titles and my job manager rotates the job board each week and displays a new name next to each job title.
 I have included a list of my classroom jobs below.

 * Nine-Week Jobs